 When the temperatures start to dip, I know it’s time to think about putting the garden to bed for the winter.
 And while I subscribe to Jessica Walliser’s reasons NOT to clean up the garden in the fall, there are still a few items on my list that I need to accomplish before the snow flies, from pruning and planting bulbs, to emptying and putting pots away so they don’t crack over the winter.

-One of the benefits of being a garden writer is I get to test out tools from time to time, and this year there were three that stood out to me.
+One of the benefits of being a garden writer is I get to test out tools from time to time, and each fall, there are three that stand out to me.
 All of them look a bit medieval, which means they’re built for tough jobs.
 I giggle a little when I’m carrying the billhook saw around the garden (check it out in action, below).
 Here’s what I’ve used these tough garden tools for so far…

 3 tough garden tools for heavy-duty tasks